Contact the Team

 She studied business admin and IT before venturing into the world of training and is CIPD qualified in Learning and Development practices.
 Donna has previously worked in public, private and voluntary sectors and brings a wealth of knowledge and experience to PFA Scotland and its members which can only be good as we continue to grow, strengthen and expand our services.

-Donna's roles as Office Manager is to ensure that the office runs smoothly and that the team have everything that they need to fully support our members.
+Donna's role as Operations Manager is to ensure that the office runs smoothly and that the team have everything that they need to fully support our members.
 Donna may contact you regarding your membership, education grant or just to give you some info.
 Should you need to speak with her you can email her at or call the office on 0141 353 0199.